Clinamenic/GFEL/content/introduction/action-kit/host-an-event/index.md

 ---

 **Have a guide, template, or tool to share?**
-We welcome contributions that help others organize, gather, and build in the spirit of Ethereum Localism.
-Email us at etherealforest.eth@protonmail.com to share for inclusion.
+We welcome contributions that help others organize, gather, and build in the spirit of Ethereum Localism → [Contribution Guide](resources/contribution-guide)

 ![](assets/imagination-circle.png)